m0ver/kubernetes-installation-issues/README.md

 ## 1. Kubernetes stuck at starting in Docker Desktop (MacOS)

-* It might caused by a network issue
+* It might be caused by a network issue
-* It might happened after upgrade
+* It might be happened after upgrade

 Check if these docker images are pulled successfully (e.g. v1.19.3):
 ```